-Are you curious about influencer marketing pricing in 2024?
+Are you curious about influencer marketing pricing in 2025?
 If so, you're not alone!
-It's no secret that influencer marketing is growing in popularity and is now integral to many brands' marketing strategies.
+It's no secret that influencer marketing is gaining popularity, making it a crucial aspect of many brands’ marketing campaigns.

 But how much can you expect to pay for influencer marketing?
 It's a common question and one that many marketers struggle with.